EloiSanchez/nicochesselo/README.md

 The data is retreived either from a PGN file (obtained from the [Lichess Database](https://database.lichess.org/)).
 It can also retrieve specific games or a set of games from a user using the [Lichess API](https://lichess.org/api) in the Get Data page and visualize statistics of the stored games in the Visualize Data page.

+The data is then stored in [Snowflake](https://www.snowflake.com/en/).
+The architecture (ERDs) of the database can be seen in the `figures` directory.

 ## Usage

 Go to the directory of your preference and execute clone the repository.